-- 1. The pack-carburisation of a sample of Swedish Iron (ferrite with a very low carbon content) will be demonstrated.
+- The pack-carburisation of a sample of Swedish Iron will be demonstrated.
 This is an industrial process used for case hardening.
-At the temperatures used, carbon is diffusing in single-phase austenite. - 2.
-Metallographic sections have been prepared.
-You will be provided with digital images of the structures from different experimental conditions so that quantitative measurements of phase areas/volumes different depths can be made using image analysis software. - 3.
-You will determine carbon profiles by measuring the proportions of the constituents (e.g. primary ferrite, pearlite and primary cementite) in the normalised structures at selected depths and then calculating the mean carbon content for each depth. - 4.
-Different ways will be used, and compared, to determine D from the error function solution of Fick Laws.
+At the temperatures used, carbon is diffusing in single-phase austenite. - Metallographic sections have been prepared.
+You will obtain digital images of the structures from different experimental conditions so that quantitative measurements of phase areas/volumes different depths can be made using image analysis software. - 3.
+You will determine carbon profiles by suitable measurement the proportions of the constituents (e.g. primary ferrite, pearlite and primary cementite) in the normalised structures at selected depths and then calculating the mean carbon content for each depth. - 4.
+Different ways will be used, and compared, to determine D from the error function solution of Fick Laws, and its approximations.
 The results will also be used to estimate the activation energy for carbon diffusion. - 5.
-You will need to plan your work and select suitable data so that sufficient samples can be analysed in the time available.
+You will need to plan your work and select suitable specimens so that sufficient data can be obtained and analysed in the time available.